StevenKitzes/quick-list/README.md

 Currently, the subreddit r/motorcycles is hardcoded into this app, and the endpoint being used is always the 'new' endpoint.
 Given more time, I would want to add some UI elements to make it possible for the user to manually select an alternative subreddit and sorting endpoint.

+Specification did not call for item content body to be displayed under any circumstance; would want to display this, perhaps along with comment information in the future.

 Comments are currently displayed as simply nested unordered list items.
 In other words, they are not composed of React components.
 Give more time, I would want to develop a more elaborate comment component for use here.

+Currently the updateSub() function allows for both `before` and `after` pagination options, which is not allowed by the Reddit API.
+Better error handling here would be desirable.
+Page functionality is not hindered, this is more of a catch for future development.

+Would like to implement unit testing, given more time for future development.

 Collapsible comment sections would be convenient for items that have a large number of comments.